priyannss/DummyData-Mongodb/readme.md

+# DummyData-Mongodb

+Description :
-# Generate a dummy data in this format in a collection called employees in a db called company
+It Generates a dummy data in this format in a collection called employees in a db called company

 {
     name: String,